The NERSC Allocation Request Form (ERCAP)

 - Code Description: Provide a brief description of the code.
 What does the code do, what are the science questions it addresses?

-Validating your User List
+Validating Current User List (For Renewal Requests)

-The ERCAP system will not let you submit (finish) your request until you have certified your user list (renewed requests only).
+The ERCAP system will not let you submit your request until you have certified your user list (renewed requests only).

 Project roles are: